Resources: Treatment

 Resilient Engaged Active Community Health (REACH)

-Serves as a Rural Opioid Technical Assistance Regional Center (ROTA-R) offering training and technical assistance to address substance use disorder (SUD), opioid use disorder (OUD), and stimulant use related to prevention, treatment, and recovery.
-Supports rural communities in Pennsylvania, Delaware, Maryland, Virginia, and West Virginia.
+Serves as a Rural Opioid Technical Assistance Regional Center (ROTA-R) offering training and technical assistance to address substance use disorder (SUD) and mental health, including prevention, treatment, and recovery efforts.
+Supports rural communities in Delaware, Maryland, Pennsylvania, Virginia, and West Virginia.

 Resource Type: Training